MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 *Any details in **Appendix C** supersede the relevant paragraphs in this section.*

-If MAGIC Fund Voters wish to impeach an elected committee member, they can call for a special vote.
-Three quarters of all MAGIC Fund Voters must vote for the committee member’s impeachment (for clarity: not three quarters of just the voter turnout).
-Should this threshold be met, the MAGIC Grants Board shall evaluate the situation and determine in its own discretion whether to remove the committee member or not.

 Committee members can vote to impeach another committee member.
 All other committee members must vote for the committee member's impeachment.
 Should this occur, the MAGIC Grants board shall evaluate the situation and determine in its own discretion whether to remove the committee member or not.

 ## Fund Disbursement Requirements